chef-boneyard/chef-rfc/rfc0002-winrm-listener.md

 should point to a valid PKCS12 certificate.
 Options:

-    --listener-create: When this option is set, it will create the listener also on default port 5986.
+    --create-listener: When this option is set, it will create the listener also on default port 5986.

 ### Listener creation command